ublk-org/libublk-rs/README.md

 libublk 0.1, and each queue depth is 64, and each IO\'s max buffer size is 512KB.

-The closure tgt_init provides interface to set all kinds of parameters for this target.

-The closure io_handler provides interface to handle every incoming CQE and implement target IO logic.

 To use `libublk` crate, first add this to your `Cargo.toml`:

 ```toml